Object Management Group

 Three finalized standards, previously launched in beta, were adopted by the OMG Board of Directors.
 These new standards are:

-- Automated Technical Debt Measure 1.0, drafted by the Consortium for IT Software Quality ™, measures the future cost of defects remaining in system source code at release.
+- Automated Technical Debt Measure 1.0, drafted by the Consortium for Information & Software Quality ™, measures the future cost of defects remaining in system source code at release.
 The effects from Technical Debt can hinder innovation and put businesses at unacceptable levels of risk, including high IT maintenance costs, outages, breaches, and lost business opportunities.

 - Languages, Countries and Codes 1.0 provides formal, machine-readable representations of the names of countries and regions worldwide, and the languages spoken within them, thus providing an essential foundation for many financial, commercial, government and academic applications.
 The ontologies in this specification are based on two existing ISO standards: ISO 639, Codes for the representation of language names, and ISO 3166, Codes for representing country names and their subdivisions.
 These codes are widely used in many different disciplines, for example for bibliographic purposes, in the library community, as well as for computerized systems, and the representation of different language versions on websites.